dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

     }
 }
 ```
-On the 13th of March 2016, USA moved 1 hour forward, so original `ZonedDateTime` object store zone, and calculate new offset, but ne one without zone, can't correctly recalculate new offset.
+On the 13th of March 2016, USA moved 1 hour forward, so original `ZonedDateTime` object store zone, and calculate new offset, but `newZdt` without zone, can't correctly recalculate new offset.
 ```
 zdt => 2016-03-12T10:00-05:00[US/Eastern], odt => 2016-03-12T10:00-05:00
 newZdt => 2016-03-12T10:00-05:00